[10 Steps] Smoking A Turkey in A Gas Smoker

 Preheat Your Smoker

-Place Your Turkey in The Smoker
+Place in The Smoker

-Once your smoker is preheated, place your bird on the grates, Place the turkey breast side up.
+Once your smoker is preheated, place your bird on the grates, breast side up.
 Place a tray at the bottom of the smoker to catch the turkey drippings.
-If you are using temperature probes place these in the breast and thigh.
+This will also allow you to make delicious turkey gravy.

-Smoke The Turkey
+Smoke

 What Temperature To Smoke A Turkey At